-3.27 Employees of the council or Barnet Homes who have a service tenancy associated with their employment may be rehoused by the council in certain circumstances as set out in Annex 4.
-This will be achieved outside of assisted choice through the operation of clause 4.11 of this scheme.
+3.37 Employees of the Council or Barnet Homes who have a service tenancy associated with their employment may be rehoused by the Council in certain circumstances as set out in Annex 4.
+This will be achieved outside of assisted choice through the operation of Section 4.11, subject to the applicant being eligible for assistance under the Allocations Scheme and not disqualified under Section 3.8.